LasseRosenow/HAW-Hamburg-Typst-Template/README.md

 ## Usage

+To use this package first install the following fonts:

+- New Computer Modern
+- Latin Modern Roman

-To use this package, simply add the following code to your document:
+Then add the following code to your [Typst](https://github.com/typst/typst) document:

 ### Report